Learn something new every day More Info... by email

 Some things that may cause mini strokes include hardening or narrowing arteries that supply blood to the brain.
 Sometimes plaque buildup in the veins can temporarily affect flow or a blood clot moves from somewhere else to the brain, but it is small enough to break up quickly or only partially occludes blood supply.

-Many conditions that can cause a mini-stroke can be controlled through behavior modification and medication.
+Many conditions that can cause a TIA can be controlled through behavior modification and medication.
 For instance, one causal factor can be a sedentary lifestyle and this can be changed.
 Other potential risk factors are not changeable.
-People who’ve had heart surgery and had valves replaced with artificial ones may be more at risk than others, but at the least, they can change behavior in terms of living a healthy lifestyle to somewhat reduce additional risk factors.
+People who have had heart surgery and had valves replaced with artificial ones may be more at risk than others, but at the least, they can change behavior in terms of living a healthy lifestyle to somewhat reduce additional risk factors.

 People should see a doctor immediately if they suspect they are having a mini-stroke.
 There are several ways doctors can confirm diagnosis.
 People will have blood tests and may undergo a number of tests to identify cause.
 These tests can include echocardiograms, magnetic resonance imaging (MRI) and computerized tomography (CT) scans to look at the heart, the major arteries, and the brain.